MatteoGalletta/university/3104 Artificial Intelligence/studying/Teoria.md

 - Equality: $=$

 Difference between predicate and function symbols:
-- functions *return* a value, predicate are relations among values in a tuple of objects.
+- functions *return* a value, predicates are relations among values in a tuple of objects.
 - $Red(x)$ is a predicate since it just asserts $x$ is red.
 - $FatherOf(x)$ is a function since it returns the father of $x$.
 	- $IsFatherOf(x, y)$ could be a predicate if it meant "$x$ is the father of $y$"